INTERNSHIPS IN MADRID – Spring & Fall

 Syracuse Madrid cannot guarantee that every student will obtain an internship nor a specific placement in a certain institution since it is the company that decides which students they accept.
 In other words, the acceptance of a candidate will depend on the company’s final decision.

-Required Spanish level
+Spanish level requirement

 The Spanish level required depends on the company’s needs.
 Although any student can apply for an internship, most companies request a basic knowledge of the language (SPA 201).